DHRI-Curriculum/Data-and-Ethics/lessons.md

 ## Raw

 Raw data is yet to be processed, meaning it has yet to be manipulated by a human or computer.
 Received or collected data could be in any number of formats, locations, etc..
-It could be in any of the forms listed above.
+It could be in any of the forms listed in the previous section.

 But "raw data" is a relative term, inasmuch as when one person finishes processing data and presents it as a finished product, another person may take that product and work on it further, and for them that data is "raw data".